brianbowles/Bitshares-SMF-Login/README.md

 Run the client.
 Create a wallet and site account.
 Register the site account.

+Optional - lower the max amounts of connections for the wallet so lower server load.

 Go into Sources/Bitshares/bitsharesClientApi.php and edit the following .